MyQ Connector

 Set up user properties

+Using LDAP for the MyQ is the simplest way to create and sync users in the MyQ.
 Log into your MyQ installation as an administrator.
 Go into Settings > User Synchronization.
 Edit your User Synchronization (LDAP).
 Go into the Users tab.

 Connector On Windows